ShannonAI/Neural-Semi-Supervised-Learning-for-Text-Classification/README.md

-# Semi-supervised-Learning-for-Sentiment-Analysis
+# Neural-Semi-supervised-Learning-for-Text-Classification
-Code for《Semi-supervised Learning for Sentiment Analysis》.
+Code and Data for《Neural-Semi-supervised-Learning-for-Text-Classification》.

 ## Download model and data
 Data and Models can be found in follwing list.
 Download the corresponding files according to your needs